scalableminds/webknossos/docs/dashboard.md

 # Dashboard

 The Dashboard is your entry point to webKnossos.
-You can manage your datasets, create annotations, resume existing annotations and manage active tasks.
+You can manage your datasets, create annotations, resume existing annotations and retrieve tasks distributed to you.

 ## My Datasets
 This screen shows all the available and accessible datasets for a user.